From Primary Care to Podiatry

 c.
 The AFCNA also provides CFCS credentials to WOCN nurses holding CFCN certification.

 d.
-I was able to obtain the CFCS series of training videos while on sale, which provided the didactic component needed and simply worked with the attending podiatrists for needed clinical hours to meet eligibility.
+I was able to obtain the CFCS series of training videos, which provided the didactic component needed and simply worked with the attending podiatrists for needed clinical hours to meet eligibility.

 2. Wound Ostomy and Continence Nursing (WOCN) Certified Wound Care Nurse (CWCN-AP)